 “Men can’t live without face, trees can’t live without bark.”

 人要脸树要皮 – rén yào lǐan, shù yào pí

 “A family’s ugliness (misfortune) should never be publicly aired”

-For example, “That new expensive airport is just another face project for local officials to suck up to their bosses.”
+For example, “That new expensive airport is just another face-saving project for local officials to suck up to their bosses.”